rchampeimont/arduino_LCD_transition_days/README.md

 But really you can use the project for any use case where you would want to see the number of days since some event.

 ## LCD Rainbow Test
+See LCD_rainbow folder.

 This is a small demo of changing the LCD screen backlight colors going through the rainbow.

-See LCD_rainbow folder.

 ## LCD Transition Days
+See LCD_transition_days folder.

 This is the main project.
-It shows the number of days since my transition started.

 Features:
 * Shows the number of days since some event (that's the main purpose).
-* Saves in EEPROM the numbers of hours since reference, so that if Arduino is restart it looses at most 1 hour.
+* Saves in EEPROM the numbers of hours since event, so that if Arduino is restart it looses at most 1 hour.
   * The 1 hour resolution is a tradeoff betweem accuracy and EEPROM life which is limited to 100,000 write cycles (cf https://docs.arduino.cc/learn/built-in-libraries/eeprom/).
 This ensures that the program can run for about 10 years before the EEPROM is burnt.
 * Shows a square in the 2nd line of the LCD showing where we are approximately during the day.
 * The backlight is a color of the rainbow corresponding to the time of day.

-## The hardware
+## Hardware
 * Arduino Uno R3
 * 2x16 LCD display with 3-color LED backlight (I used this: https://www.adafruit.com/product/399)

-## Circuit schematic
+## Schematic
 ![XXX](LCD_transition_days/LCD_transition_days_circuit_schem.png)